riot-ci/RIOT/examples/gnrc_border_router/README.md

 ## Uplink

-The border router will route packets between a 6Lo network (PAN) and a 'normal' IPv6 network (i.e. the Internet).
+The border router will route packets between a 6Lo network (PAN) and a classic IPv6 network (i.e. the Internet).

 This requires the border router to have two interfaces: A downstream interface